obeh29380/daily_report_web/README.md

     - In `.env`, set `FQDN` (default: `localhost`)
     - Set environment env `FQDN` (This setting has the highest priority)

-2. Edit Nginx default.conf
+2. Https settings
-    - If use https, edit default.conf to accept access by domain name.
+    - If use https, edit default.conf and docker-compose.yml to accept access by domain name.
+        - maybe, all you have to do is uncomment it out.
+    - Also, set hostname by follow step 1.

 ### deploy application